Radiation therapy for Hodgkin lymphoma

 As you receive treatment for Hodgkin lymphoma, your care team will work with you to manage these radiation-induced side effects.
 We’ll monitor your blood counts regularly.
 If needed, you’ll receive therapies to stimulate your blood cell production and prevent or treat infection.

-You’ll also receive supportive care services like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine.
-These therapies help keep you strong so you can continue treatment while participating in your everyday activities.
+You’ll also have access to supportive care services like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine.
+These therapies are designed to help keep you strong so you can continue treatment while participating in your everyday activities.